Lyon astronomical clock: History and description

 The central tower octagon supports several automated figures.
 After the angel on the left turns the hourglass, an angel on the right keeps the time for the three angels who strike bells to sound the hymn of Saint Jean-Baptiste.
 The Virgin Mary kneels in a chapel, and turns to the Angel Gabriel as he opens the chapel door, while a dove descends, representing the Holy Spirit.
 A Swiss Guard rotates around the dome.
 Movement stops at the sounding of the hour.

 In a western niche, a statue rotates at midnight.
 On Sunday, it is Jesus resurrected; Monday: his death; Tuesday: St. John the Baptist; Wednesday: St. Stephen (patron saint of the ancient basilica) holding the palm of martyrs; Thursday: a child with chalice and host; Friday: a child with the symbols of crucifixion; on Saturday: the Virgin Mary.

-The clock is currently inactive and has been since 2013.
-A notice on the clock says the clock will be repaired along with other planned repairs on the church interior.
+The clock was vandalized by an Iranian man in 2013, who claimed that "the magnificence of the clock prevented the faithful from concentrating on prayer."
+It is currently being repaired and is scheduled to begin operation again some time in 2024.